maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 1. Concatenate the key 32768 times to create a chunk of 1Mb in size.

-2. increment an integer value to the end of this message until the sha3 of the message has 4 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
+2. Increment an integer value to the end of this message until the sha3 of the message has 4 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
 A simple script demonstrates this process with sha256 `time (perl -e '$n++ while`echo "A Public key$n"|sha256sum`!~/^0000/;print$n')`